A gunman stole $136 million of jewelry from an exhibition at the

 The robber was not confronted with a particularly intimidating scenario.
 Because the exhibit had not yet opened, there were no hotel guests or customers milling about.
 In fact, he had arrived at exactly the most opportune moment, just before the high-profile jewels were to be loaded into secure display cases.

-He did have to contend with a small group that had gathered in the room: two vendors, a show manager, and three unarmed private security guards, according to the Associated Press.
+private security guards, according to the Associated Press.
 But the threat of the firearm was evidently enough to hold them off.

+loose and scattered onto the ground.
+No one pursued him.
 The operation was the largest-value jewel theft in French history, and one of the biggest in the world -- and all it took was some brute force and about 60 seconds.

 As if this weren't enough to satisfy the requisites of any good jewel-heist movie, the crime had yet another flourish.
 It occurred in the same hotel that Alfred Hitchcock shot much of the classic 1955 romance-thriller To Catch a Thief.
 The film follows a reformed burglar (Cary Grant) who—in pursuit of a copycat—falls for a seductive bon vivant (Grace Kelly).